 The care one receives during the first 30 days at home after discharge from a hospital or other healthcare facility is vital to ensuring their long-term recovery.
 Often mistakes made in medications, missed follow-up medical appointments, poor nutrition and dehydration, and lack of safety preparation in the home are the issues that can lead to readmission.
 Preventing these problems and others are already tasks that

 Home Instead CAREGivers℠ provide.
 In fact, a 2010 pilot program conducted for the Home Instead Senior Care® network found that seniors who received the network's

 home care services had a significantly reduced rate in the percentage of patients readmitted to the hospital: 11 percent versus the national average of 20 percent.

-The key elements of the Home Instead Senior Care® network's Returning Home℠ Program include:
+The key elements of the Home Instead Senior Care network's Returning Home℠ Program that can be easily implemented by its CAREGivers include: